Vani0904/adr-template-minimal.md/decision-logs.md

 * Bad, because session-based model may be less ideal for large distributed systems.

 # Decision 4
-Technology Stack Decisions (Revised)
+Technology Stack Decisions (Revised choice)

 ## Context and Problem Statement

-The Complaint Management System needs a working proof of concept (POC) that demonstrates the core system functions.
-With the Technology stack being quick to develop and easy to deploy locally and align with the monolithic architecture.
+Revisiting Decision 2 and changing the persistence technology to SQLite for the PoC.

 ## Considered Options